Mahlatsek29/Atlegile-Marketing-Solutions/README.md

 ### Contributions

 We welcome contributions!
-If you&#39;d like to enhance Atlegile Marketing Solutions CMS, please review our contribution guidelines.
+If you&#39;d like to enhance Atlegile Marketing Solutions, please review our contribution guidelines.

 ### Contact